 The trustees have considered the Charity Commission's guidance on public benefit when reviewing the charity's aims and objectives and in planning future activities.

-The Board confirms that they have complied with the duty in the Charity Act 2006 to have due regard to the public benefit in determining the activities undertaken by the charity.
+The trustees confirm that they have complied with the duty in the Charities Act 2011 to have due regard to the public benefit in determining the activities undertaken by the charity.

 Achievement and Performance